BBhagria/Space-Weather-monitor/README.md

 ├── backend/          # Express server for proxying and securing NASA API requests └── README.md         # You're here!
 ```
+"Note: This app is hosted on Render's free tier.
+It may take a few seconds to wake up after a period of inactivity due to cold start."
 ---

 ## 🚀 Live Application